commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 Commerce Layer, through OAuth2, provides the support of token exchange in the _on-behalf-of_ (delegation) scenario which allows, for example, to make calls on behalf of a user and get an access token of the requesting user without direct user interaction.
-**Sales channels** and **webapps** can accomplish it by leveraging the [JWT Bearer flow](https://docs.commercelayer.io/core/authentication/jwt-bearer), which allows a client application to obtain an access token using a JSON Web Token (JWT) [_assertion_](https://docs.commercelayer.io/core/authentication/jwt-bearer#creating-the-jwt-assertion).
+**Sales channels** and **webapps** can accomplish it by leveraging the [JWT Bearer flow](https://docs.commercelayer.io/core/authentication/jwt-bearer), which allows a client application to obtain an access token using a JSON Web Token (JWT) [assertion](https://docs.commercelayer.io/core/authentication/jwt-bearer#creating-the-jwt-assertion).

+#### Steps

-You can use this code to create an _assertion_:
+1. Use this code to create an assertion:

 ```ts
 const assertion = await createAssertion({